-An interview with professional photographer Kerry de Bruyn, from Kerry de Bruyn.com.
+An interview with professional photographer Kerry de Bruyn.

-Hi Kerry, thanks for taking the time to share with us your Kili climb experience, I really appreciate it! 🙂
+Hi Kerry, thanks for taking the time to share with us your Kilimanjaro climb experience, I really appreciate it! 🙂

 I know this sounds corny, but it really has been a dream of mine for a very long time.
 Africa for me is the most amazing place on earth and to be on top of it was just awe-inspiring for me.
 So last year I decided that no time is better than now, and immediately booked the trip!